UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Does a VPN increase ping?

 Generally, yes.
-A VPN (Virtual Private Network) reroutes your connection through an extra server, which adds physical distance and processing time, increasing your ping.
-However, in rare cases where your ISP is routing traffic poorly to a game server, a VPN might actually find a more direct path and lower it slightly.
+A VPN (Virtual Private Network) reroutes your connection through an extra server, which adds physical distance and processing time, naturally increasing your ping.
+However, in rare cases where your ISP is routing traffic poorly to a specific game server, a VPN might actually find a more direct path and lower it slightly.

 About the Author